TrystanScottLambert/dog/README.md

 ```

 You may need to start a new terminal to get it working.

+If you don't want to install the binary then you can compile the program from source using 'cargo'.

 # Usage

 The help file for `dog` is available as `dog -h` or `dog --help` but we explain some common usages below.
 The options for dog can be supplied either before the file name (if there are no parameters that need to be passed) or after the file name.